 news to your inbox every week

-‘Metal detecting is a great way for people to contribute to history,’ explains Corsi, ‘and this is definitely the find of the lifetime.
+‘Metal detecting is a great way for people to contribute to history,’ explains Corsi, ‘and this is definitely the find of a lifetime.
 But if you want to give it a go make sure you follow the guidelines set out by the Portable Antiquities Scheme, and always get permission from the landowner in advance.’